 If you can’t find Garrison Brothers at a bar or store near your home, you can always come drink with us in Hye.
-You can smell and taste the corn cooking; walk through the fermentation rooms; nose and taste the “White Dog”; sample a little bourbon from one of our experimental releases; and ask all the questions you want.
-Trail bosses Stephanie and Chris will make you feel right at home.
+You can smell and taste the corn cooking; walk through the fermentation rooms; nose and taste the “White Dog”; sample a little bourbon from one of our releases; and ask all the questions you want.
+Trail bosses Stephanie, Chris and Shine will make you feel right at home.

 We offer tours and tastings Wednesday through Sunday at 10, noon, 2 and 4.
 Reservations can be made here: http://www.garrisonbros.com.

 Finally, you don’t have to come all the way to Hye to pick up some Garrison Brothers gear.
 We’ve launched Garrison Brothers’ Dry Goods Store.
-There you’ll find t-shirts, hats, bumper stickers and cool bourbon shit.
+There you’ll find t-shirts, whiskey nosing glasses, hats, bumper stickers and cool bourbon shit.

 Proprietor and Distiller